 - KMG Chemicals on its acquisition by Cabot Microelectronics Corporation for approximately $1.6 billion in a cash and stock merger transaction

-- Altice USA, Inc. in its separation and spin-off from Altice N.V.
+- Stone Point Capital LLC in its acquisition of TechEssential Holdings, Inc. and AMC Holdings, Inc. Altice USA, Inc. in its separation and spin-off from Altice N.V.

-- Sasol Limited in its registration of securities for issuance to employees
+- Coca-Cola European Partners and Sasol Limited in its registration of securities for issuance to employees

-- Compensation committees of Fannie Mae and Wells Fargo in relation to corporate governance matters
+- Compensation committee of Fannie Mae in relation to corporate governance matters

-- Advanced Disposal Services, Inc., Altice USA, Inc. and Boston Scientific Corporation in relation to regular executive compensation, disclosure and governance advice
+- Altice USA, Inc., Boston Scientific Corporation and TELUS International (Cda), Inc. in relation to executive compensation, disclosure and governance advice

 - Recognized as a "Rising Star" in the area of Labor and Employment by Euromoney Legal Media Group (2022).